Eastwesser/CloudMiu/README.md

 9. **CNY to RUB**: Convert from Chinese Yuan (CNY) to Russian Ruble (RUB)
 10. **JPY to RUB**: Convert from Japanese Yen (JPY) to Russian Ruble (RUB)

-**Art with Kadinsky**: Convert text into images with Kadinsky.
+**Art with Kandinsky**: Convert text into images with Kandinsky.
 You may draw any picture you like, except violent or restricted ones.

 **Video to MP3 converter**: You can send your up to 30 seconds video to get the audiofile from it.